hyperledger/firefly-fir/text/0017-invoke-with-data.md

 ## FireFly Multiparty Contract

-For _Ethereum_:
+### Ethereum

-The multiparty contract is enhanced with a new external `pinBatchData` method.
+- The multiparty contract is enhanced with a new external `pinBatchData` method.
   This method takes a single packed "data" parameter of type `bytes`.
 This will be able to receive an ABI-encoded `bytes` value that will unpack into a `struct` of 4 arguments (representing `uuids, batchHash, payloadRef, contexts`).
 The method will emit a `BatchPin` event similar to the existing `pinBatch` method.

-Emission of the `BatchPin` event will also be altered to emit `tx.origin` as the `author`, instead of using `msg.sender` as it does currently.
+- Emission of the `BatchPin` event will also be altered to emit `tx.origin` as the `author`, instead of using `msg.sender` as it does currently.

-TODO: add details around security concerns of `tx.origin` and recommended mitigations

-For _Fabric_:
+> Usage of `tx.origin` in the emitted events means that if other smart contracts are allowed to call
+> `pinBatch` on the FireFly Multiparty Contract, the event will record the original calling user as the
+> author of the batch.
+This is specifically a desirable change in the context of how this contract is
+> expected to be used.
+However, users should consider if there is any risk of malicious contracts
+> leveraging this to advertise a batch as a side-effect of some unrelated transaction, without the calling
+> user's consent.
+If needed, the FireFly Multiparty Contract should be customized for an individual
+> use case by limiting the parties or contracts that are allowed to call into it.

+### Fabric

-No changes are required to the multiparty contract, since it is not used when a batch pin is performed by a custom contract.
+- No changes are required to the multiparty contract, since it is not used when a batch pin is performed by a custom contract (see below).

 ## Application Contract

-For _all blockchains_:

 Any external method of the contract that will be used for associating with off-chain payloads must provide an extra parameter for passing the encoded batch data.
 This must be the last parameter